The application and assessment process

 • Check that your current/prospective host institution is eligible for the scheme you have identified by referring to the scheme notes.

-• All UK Higher Education Institutions that receive grant funding from one of the UK higher education funding bodies are eligible to receive funds from the Royal Society for research and associated activities, including Research Council Institutes.
+• All UK Higher Education Institutions that receive research grant block funding from one of the UK higher education funding bodies and participate in the Research Excellence Framework.

 • Independent Research Organisations (IROs) and Public Sector Research Establishments (PSREs) in the UK may be eligible for Royal Society funding if they meet our eligibility criteria.
 Please refer to our position on eligible organisations for more details.